Bringing together members, scientists, and research advocates.

 My name is Vernal Branch and I work as an advocate with NBCC, am a cooking enthusiast, breast cancer patient, Project LEAD graduate, and SAC advocate reviewer.

 When I was invited to the Dr. Susan Love Foundation Scientific Advisory Committee, I immediately said yes, because of Dr. Susan Love's vision for the foundation.
 She has been a mentor and friend for many years, and her vision of ending breast cancer has to come, before that we need to find the causes.
-Also, the inclusiveness of many women and men in this effort is important, along with diversity.
+Also, the inclusiveness of many people in this effort is important, along with diversity.

 I was diagnosed with stage 2 breast cancer in 1995 at the age of 45.
 Eight months before my diagnosis I had just moved from Texas to California, and I had some swelling in my breast, which was unusual because I was no longer was having monthly menses, because of a hysterectomy 5 years before.
 My mammogram and ultrasound came back negative, so my doctor took me off of the hormones which I was taking for hot flashes.
 After about two months, while taking a shower, I discovered a small lump in my breast, which continued to get larger after two weeks.
 I went in to see my doctor, and she sent to get another ultrasound that same day, and when I went back to see her within the hour, she was already setting up another appointment for me to see a surgeon.
 At that time, I thought I had no family members who had been diagnosed with breast cancer, but after my own diagnosis, I found several other family members who had been diagnosed on my mother's side of the family.
 After surgery and treatment, I wanted to get involved with an organization to help me navigate this next phase of my life.
 I got involved with Y-ME national breast cancer and the National Breast Cancer Coalition.
 I knew that I wanted to be able to help others, but also wanted to be a part of the national worldwide conversation for advocacy.
 The following year, I took the NBCC Project LEAD course, and this was empowering me with knowledge and educating me on the disease, and what my advocacy could be a part of.
 After taking this course, I immediately became a reviewer for the Department of Defense Breast Cancer Research Program.
 I have also reviewed grants for Komen national, and participated as an Institutional Review Board member of the Virginia Commonwealth Hospital.